How to Count Filtered Rows in Excel (Visible Rows)

 Counting Filtered Rows from the Status Bar

 The status bar is a handy tool located at the bottom right corner of the Excel window.
+It provides quick information about your worksheet, including the number of rows that meet your filter criteria.

 First, you need to apply the filter to the data.
 To do this, select the data range, click the “Data” tab, and click “Filter”.
+Choose your filtering criteria from the drop-down list that appears.

 Once the filter is applied, the status bar will automatically update to reflect the changes.